icarusxxy/How-to-migrate-Netflix-profiles-export-and-import-ratings-My-List-and-watch-history-/README.md

 All of the scripts are googled, and should be use at your own risks.

-As in [LBBO's "netflix migrate" repo](https://github.com/LBBO/netflix-migrate) stated, use of the script may constitute a breach in Netflix's Terms of Use and/or their End User License Agreement.
+As in [LBBO's "netflix migrate" repo](https://github.com/LBBO/netflix-migrate) stated, use of the script may constitute a breach in Netflix's Terms of Service and/or their End User License Agreement.